khaledwaleedsamir/Neural-Networks-Playground/Classical ML/readme.md

 ![Confusion Matrix – SVM with RBF kernal using DCT Features](image-1.png)

+**Figure 1** shows the confusion matrix for the best result obtained using the K-means.
+It is noticed that the classifier confuses the '4' and '9' this is because digits like '4' and '9' share visual features and K-means relies on clustering around centroids, which works best when features (PCA in this case) separate the digits well.
+PCA reduces dimensionality, which improves speed but may lose some distinctive details, causing confusion between visually similar digits.

+**Figure 2** shows the confusion matrix for the best result obtained using the SVM classifier.
+This confusion matrix has slightly stronger diagonal values and thus better overall performance.
+SVM with RBF kernel excels at handling non-linearly separable data, which explains better performance.

 ## 🧩 Key Conclusions

 - **PCA** significantly reduced feature dimensionality while preserving important information.